 CFX utilizes the modified approach for infrastructure reporting.
 In lieu of recording depreciation on infrastructure, CFX reports preservation expense, which is the actual cost of maintaining the roadway in good condition.
 This expense varies from year to year as can be seen in this year's Statements of Revenues, Expenses and Changes in Net Position.
-Preservation expense increased from \$.5 million in fiscal year 2014 to \$4 million in fiscal year 2015, which represents slower than anticipated project start dates.
+Preservation expense increased from \$4 million in fiscal year 2015 to \$16 million in fiscal year 2016.

 In addition to the five-year work plan, CFX also has an annual Operations, Maintenance and Administration (OM&A) budget.
-Budgets are prepared at departmental/cost-center level and compiled by the Finance Department.
+Budgets are prepared at departmental/cost center level and compiled by the Finance Department.
 After financial review at several levels, the entire budget is presented to the Board for approval.
-While management controls the budget at the cost-center level, budget amendments to the budget at the fund level (Operations, Maintenance and Administration), must be reported to the Board.
+The Executive Director can make transfers between funds (Operations, Maintenance and Administration) in the budget, but amendments of additional money must be approved by the Board.
 The Board's policy requires that the net OM&A budget not exceed 25% of the projected toll revenues.
-The fiscal year 2015 net OM&A budget was \$54.3 million.
+The fiscal year 2016 net OM&A budget was \$70.2 million.